 - Tour Available: Madame Tussauds Wax Museum

 "Pii Maak khaaa," Mae Nak wailed, desperately calling and reaching out to Maak, her husband from a different realm.
 This is, perhaps, one of the most memorable lines in the history of Thai TV drama based on a well-known folk tale, 'Mae Nak Prakanong' (Mother Nak of Prakanong District).
-Most Thai love tales often end in tragedy, usually with the death of either a male or female protagonist.
-Read More...
+Most Thai love tales often end in tragedy, Read More...

 - Location: Wat Maha But, On Nut, Sukhumvit 77